autopower/Autopower/readme.md

 * if you have more or less that 3 special (plain) RF codes edit `#define SPECIAL_MAX 3` and then edit `stp.specCode` array,
 * in `setup()`, if you don't want DHCP, set `stp.dhcp` to false and edit `ip, dns, gateway` and `netmask` according tou your enviroment.
 *
-Please note that Arduino Uno have limited SRAM, so take a look at size of variables structures.
+Please note that Arduino Uno have limited EEPROM and SRAM, so take a look at size of variables structures.
+Sketch `setupap.ino` writes values to EEPROM, so you MUST keep it under 1024bytes.

-Then you must edit (according to changes you made above), compile and upload sketch autopower.ino (from autopower/ directory):
+Then you must edit (according to changes you made above), compile and upload sketch `autopower.ino` (from autopower/ directory):
 ```
 #define NAMES_MAX 12                    // length of device names
 #define DEV_MAX 16                      // number of devices